How Does Energy Flow Through An Ecosystem?

 Without decomposers like bacteria and fungi, the ecosystem’s energy flow would be incomplete.
 These organisms break down dead plants and animals into nutrients that enrich the soil.
 This process also releases some energy back into the ecosystem, contributing to its continual flow.

-The flow of energy in an ecosystem is a fascinating and complex process, intricately tying together every organism within a habitat.
-It’s a vital element in the rhythm of life, starting from the sun’s rays and moving down the food chain, from producers to consumers and finally to decomposers.
+The flow of energy in an ecosystem is a fascinating and complex process that ties together every organism in a habitat.
+It is a key part of the rhythm of life, starting with the sun’s rays and moving down the food chain, from producers to consumers and finally to decomposers.

 Trophic Levels and Ecological Pyramids